Actg7/Civilization-in-Contemplation/README.md

 # Civilization-in-Contemplation
 A glance into societies' esoteric archives.
-Website was made using HTML, CSS, vanilla JS, and PHP.
+Website made using HTML, CSS, vanilla JS, and PHP.